Styopa Mkrtchyan

-Styopa Mkrtchyan (Ստոյպա Մկրտչյան; born 17 February 2003) is an Armenian professional footballer who plays as a centre back for Croatian club NK Osijek and the Armenia national football team.
+Styopa Mkrtchyan (Ստոյպա Մկրտչյան; born 17 February 2003) is an Armenian professional footballer who plays as a centre back for club 1.
+FC Nürnberg and the Armenia national team.

 Club career

 On 1 July 2022, Ararat-Armenia announced the return of Mkrtchyan from a season loan to BKMA Yerevan.
 On 28 February 2023, Mkrtchyan returned to BKMA Yerevan on loan for the remainder of the 2022/23 season.

 On 21 July 2023, Mkrtchyan joined NK Osijek on a season-long loan deal with an option to make the move permanent.
 On 23 January 2024, NK Osijek announced the permanent signing of Mkrtchyan on a contract until the summer of 2026.

+On 2 February 2026, Mkrtchyan signed a contract with 1.
+FC Nürnberg in German 2.
+Bundesliga.

 International career

 He represented Armenia at the 2019 UEFA European Under-19 Championship.

-In March 2022, Mkrtchyan was called up to the senior Armenia national football team for the first time.
-Mkrtchyan made his international debut for Armenia national team on 24 March 2022 in a friendly match against Montenegro, where he played the full game.
+In March 2022, Mkrtchyan was called up to the senior Armenia national team for the first time.
+Mkrtchyan made his international debut for Armenia on 24 March 2022 in a friendly match against Montenegro, where he played the full game.